teamshares/shoelace/docs/pages/components/tooltip.md

 guidelines: |
   - Tooltip content should be additional or supplemental. **Don't put essential information in a tooltip.**
   - Keep the content simple — ideally just one or two words or a short phrase.
 If using sentences, try to keep below 2 sentences or 3 lines of text at maximum.
-  - Tooltips should not contain interactive elements like buttons or links or include elements like imagery.
+  - Tooltips should not contain interactive elements like buttons and links or include elements like imagery
 ---

 ## Examples